NEKAAA General Public Transportation Passenger Handbook

 Area of Service:

-Services are available throughout Brown County.
-Limited service is available outside of Brown County.
+Services are available throughout Brown and Jackson County.
+Limited service is available outside of Brown and Jackson County.

 NEKAAA General Public Transportation operates a fee-for-service system.
 Fares have to be paid when you board the van with exact amount.
 The driver doesn’t carry change.
+All over pay will be donated to Transportation Department.
 Passengers who do not pay the required fare for their ride will be denied service.
 One personal care attendant will be permitted to ride without charge.

 Bad Weather Policy: